mosaic-hochbahn/devportal-styling/README.md

 | `.CurrentPage`      | The current page being accessed                                    | `Content`                   |
 | `.CurrentNamespace` | The namespace of the service for the current OpenAPI documentation | `default`                   |
 | `.CurrentService`   | The name of the service for the current OpenAPI documentation      | `quote`                     |

+# Deployment

+### Ambassador Dev-Portal
+The Ambassador Dev-Portal is part of the Ambassador installation.
+There is no separate deployment.

+### Styles
+The 3 Dev-Portals pull the styles live from this projects master (https://git.hochbahn.cloud/cicd/dev-portal-styling).

+Any changes will immediately be visible on all 3 Dev-Portals after being merged to master.